What is it?

 During the Covid-19 pandemic we are focusing on training using Zoom (or Skype if preferred).

-A group session would normally be up to three people for up to two hours with a screen break in the middle, giving plenty of practice to help you get your message across on TV, radio or web.
+A group session would normally be up to three people for three hours with a screen break in the middle, giving plenty of practice to help you get your message across on TV, radio or web.

 Our pre- and post-Covid training would usually run as a one day or half day (3 hour) session.